<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">https://www.fastcompany.com/91532172/barbara-corcoran-shares-the-number-one-reason-she-fires-people</guid>
+<guid isPermaLink="false">https://www.fastcompany.com/91559841/aws-says-autonomous-ai-agents-are-ready-for-work-so-why-do-they-need-so-many-guardrails</guid>

-<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-91532172-Barbara-Corcoran-shares-the-number-one-reason-she-fires-people.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>
+<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91559841-aws-says-autonomous-ai-agents-are-ready-for-work-so-why-do-they-need-so-many-guardrails.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>

-<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-91532172-Barbara-Corcoran-shares-the-number-one-reason-she-fires-people.jpg" length="169358" type="image/jpeg"></enclosure>
+<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91559841-aws-says-autonomous-ai-agents-are-ready-for-work-so-why-do-they-need-so-many-guardrails.jpg" length="152519" type="image/jpeg"></enclosure>

 </item>